-Yuma I. Tomes, PhD, ABA, Associate Professor, Director of PsyD in School Psychology Program
+Yuma I. Tomes, PhD, ABA, Professor, Director of PsyD in School Psychology Program

 Dr. Tomes began his career as a school psychologist for an urban school district in

 North Carolina.
 During this time he brought comprehensive services - psycho-educational

 and pre-interventions - to two elementary and one high schools.
 Also, Dr. Tomes conducted